-Jim was serving his third term as mayor of Prattville when the Governor selected him to lead ADECA.
+Jim was serving his third term as mayor of Prattville when he was selected to lead ADECA.
 Voters had previously elected him to the Prattville City Council at the age of 26 where he served two terms, one as council president.
 He was the youngest mayor in the city’s history when elected in 2000.
 An F3 tornado struck Prattville in 2008 giving Jim a firsthand experience in responding and recovering from a natural disaster.

 During his tenure as mayor, Prattville experienced rapid residential and business growth with many national retailers opening in the city, including Alabama’s first Bass Pro Shop.

 In 2004-05, he served as president of the Alabama League of Municipalities, a nonpartisan association of more than 450 Alabama cities and towns.
 In 2009-2010 Jim served on the board of directors of the National League of Cities, the oldest and largest municipal government organization, representing about 19,000 cities, towns, and villages.

 Jim currently serves on the board of directors of the Accelerate Alabama Alliance, the Economic Development Partnership of Alabama Foundation, the Alabama Research Alliance, Troy Alumni Association, Prattville YMCA and is a past president of the Kiwanis Club of Prattville.